Cincinnati Children’s Ranked No. 7 Neonatology Program in U.S.

 - The Bronchopulmonary Dysplasia Center provides state-of-the-art clinical care with technologic advances.
 That includes creating high-resolution images of lungs, heart and airway with MRI – something that was long thought to be impossible – to gain a better understanding of how lungs grow and develop in infants with BPD.
 The multidisciplinary BPD team continues to advance knowledge and develop new strategies that shape and improve how we care for babies.

-- The Cincinnati Fetal Center is one of the few centers in the country that can provide comprehensive fetal care, from diagnosis and surgical treatment of the fetus to delivery and long-term follow up.
+- The Cincinnati Children's Fetal Care Center is one of the few centers in the country that can provide comprehensive fetal care, from diagnosis and surgical treatment of the fetus to delivery and long-term follow up.
 The Center brings together surgeons, obstetricians, neonatologists and other sub-specialists to pioneer cutting edge care for complex and rare fetal conditions.
 We can perform therapies on babies before they are even born so they can be healthier and stronger at birth.
 Mothers can now deliver babies on-site, allowing them to recover down the hall from their infants cared for in our top-ranked NICU and CICU.

 - Our researchers are leading studies to better understand how we can improve outcomes for babies with twin-to-twin transfusion syndrome, bladder outlet obstruction and complex renal anomalies, neural tube defects, and congenital diaphragmatic hernia.
 We’re also exploring the best timing and approach for these clinical interventions.